 Once the implants are in place, your jawbone needs enough time to grow onto them and fuse to them to become stable.
 This usually takes a few months.
 In some cases, dental implants become stable in just a short time after surgery, so the false teeth can be attached sooner than expected.

 Dental implants aren’t immune to problems.
 Just like natural teeth and gum tissue, bacteria can also coat and infect the gum around the implants if you neglect to care for them.
 If left untreated, your condition can worsen and lead to bleeding, serious gum infection, soreness, and pain.
 In some cases, implants fail to integrate or bond with the surrounding bone after the first stage of surgery.

 Possible reasons for this include infection around the implant, lack of healthy bone, smoking, and titanium allergies.
 There is lack of healthy bone if there isn’t enough bone for the dental implants to become stable.
 Integration will not occur because the implants move around within the bone.
 Smoking in particular, restricts blood flow to the healing bone and gums, which interferes with the bonding process.
 Titanium allergies, on the other hand, are an extremely rare occurrence.

 If the patient is suffers from bruxism or an involuntary teeth grinding habit, this can also cause fractures on the porcelain of the crown of the implant.
 If during or even after the healing period the dental implants become loose, see your dentist immediately.

-Should you decide to get dental implants, the dentist will discuss with you the potentials risks and problems you might encounter, how to care for your implants properly, and other information you need to know prior to the surgery.
+Should you decide to get dental implants, your private dentist in Weybridge will discuss with you the potentials risks and problems you might encounter, how to care for your implants properly, and other information you need to know prior to the surgery.